Esgorotg666/ChordDice/GOOGLE_PLAY_DEPLOYMENT.md

 To update your app:
 1. Make changes in Replit
 2. Push to GitHub
-3. Download new AAB from GitHub Actions (automatically signed!)
+3. Download new signed AAB from GitHub Actions
 4. Upload to Google Play Console as new release

+**Note**: Each release needs a higher `versionCode`.
+Update this in `android/app/build.gradle` before releasing.

 ## 🎵 Ready to Launch!